Optical Sensing for environmental monitoring & smart packaging.

 Molecular diffusion in thin films:

-Simple UV-Vis optical spectroscopy allows monitoring the diffusion of small molecules in polymer thin films.
-The kinetics of the optical response during sorption/desorption processes allows a new method for the assessment molecular diffusion coefficients in thin films by on both polymer and porous inorganic matrices.
-Recent work, demonstrated that the method can be applied also to commercial thin film used in food packaging systems.
+Simple UV-Vis optical spectroscopy enables the monitoring of small molecule diffusion in polymer thin films.
+By analyzing the kinetics of the optical response during sorption and desorption processes, this technique provides a novel method for assessing molecular diffusion coefficients in both polymer and porous inorganic matrices.
+Recent studies have demonstrated that this approach can also be applied to commercial thin films used in food packaging systems.

 Polymer photonics for the control of emission and lasing:

-Historically inorganic photonic structures have been employed for the control of light to achieve emission enhancement, lasing, optical switchers and even photon recycling in photovoltaic devices.
-While inorganics provides outstanding performances owing to high dielectric contrast, they require costly and time-consuming fabrications.
+Historically, inorganic photonic structures have been utilized to manipulate light for applications such as emission enhancement, lasing, optical switching, and photon recycling in photovoltaic devices.
+While inorganic materials offer exceptional performance due to their high dielectric contrast, their fabrication is often expensive and time-consuming.

-This research path aims to demonstrate that solution processable polymers and hybrid materials can replace inorganic media in the field.
-To this aim, several commercial and synthetic polymers were employed demonstrating that polymer structures are suitable for emission enhancement and lasing for inorganic nanocrystals, J-aggregates, and even perovskite emitters.
+This research aims to demonstrate that solution-processable polymers and hybrid materials can serve as viable alternatives to inorganic media in photonic applications.
+To achieve this, various commercial and synthetic polymers can be exploited to demonstrate their suitability for emission enhancement and lasing in combination with conjugated polymers, inorganic nanocrystals, J-aggregates, and perovskite emitters.

 Photon Harvesting enhancement in Photocatalytic Systems

-When a photoactive medium is integrated into a dielectric lattice, light absorption can be amplified within the medium itself at the stop-band edges owing to (i) light confinement and (ii) generation of slow photons propagating with reduced group velocity and thus with a longer lifetime and stronger interaction with the medium.
+hen a photoactive medium is integrated into a dielectric lattice, light absorption can be significantly enhanced at the stop-band edges due to (i) light confinement and (ii) the generation of slow photons, which propagate with reduced group velocity, leading to extended lifetimes and stronger interactions with the medium.

-This topic focus on the design and fabrication of photoactive Bragg stack made of oxide semiconductors and cast via mild condition solution processing to demonstrate slow photon enhancement in water remediation and other photocatalytic processes.
+This research focuses on the design and fabrication of photoactive Bragg stacks composed of oxide semiconductors, processed under mild solution-based conditions.
+The objective is to demonstrate slow photon enhancement in water remediation and other photocatalytic applications.

 Sol-gel synthesis of inorganic photoactive media

-This project targets new one-pot synthetic procedures for inorganic porous media for photo-oxidative and reductive remediation of water and air pollution.
-It aims to spectral absorbance broadening with respect to standard wide energy gap semiconductors oxides, exploiting metal oxide alloys and doping with plasmonic nanoparticles synthesized ad hoc.
+This project target new one-pot synthetic procedures for the fabrication of inorganic porous media for photo-oxidative and photo-reductive processes.
+The goal is to achieve spectral absorbance broadening compared to standard wide-bandgap semiconductor oxides, by leveraging metal oxide alloys and doping with plasmonic nanoparticles synthesized specifically for this purpose.

 Chemical processes and syntheses:

-Engineering new polymeric structures often requires materials that are not available commercially.
+Engineering new structures often requires materials that are not available commercially.
 To this end, several active media are engineered and/or synthesized ad-hoc, and their processability is investigated.
-A large work is focused on the synthesis of inorganic nanoparticles and on their compatibilization with polymers to fabricate optical nanocomposite thin films with controllable permeability and refractive index and on the solution processing of fully-inorganic structures.
-Focus is also paid to hybrid polymer inorganic materials synthesized in-situ via sol-gel routes and to their compatibilization with dielectric and conjugated polymer and organic and inorganic dyes.
+A large work is focused on the synthesis of polymer-inorganic hybrids to control permeability and refractive index and on the solution processing of fully-inorganic structures.

 Thermal Shielding